secretGeek/today-i-learned-staging/git/git_timedout_corporate_vpn.md

 	[http]
 	proxy = http://anything:PAT@myproxy.domain.com:8080

-Where PAT is the private access token, and the proxy is found as described above.
+Where `PAT` is the `private access token`, and the proxy is found as described above.